-Already in the 2010 model, it was found that the introduction of the practical range between 40% and 20% $M{\rm fi}$ / $M{\rm 20}$ would result in a higher accuracy for the traditional ZSL.
+Figure 10 shows the extreme values if a traditional definition for the ZSL, see Eq.
+(1), was applied.
+The application would result in large ZSLs and uneconomic design in many cases which was already observed presenting the 2010 model (Schmid et al., 2010).
+Already in the 2010 model, it was found that the introduction of the practical range between 40% and 20% M{fi}/M{20} would result in a higher accuracy for the traditional ZSL.
 The introduction of the effective ZSL exceeds the improvements implemented in 2010 and results are shown in Figure 11.
+The introduction of the effective ZSL would result in values between 7 and 12 mm which can be later seen as values implemented in the tabulated data, see Section 6.1.